Loss of society — limitation of awards finally?

-In an attempt to remedy the inconsistency of awards Lord President Hamilton in 2012 recommended that juries be given judicial guidance as to level of award whilst the judiciary were also provided with guidance recommending that they have more regard to the level of damages being awarded by juries.
+In an attempt to remedy the inconsistency of awards Lord President Hamilton in 2012 recommended that juries be given judicial guidance as to the level of award whilst the judiciary was also provided with guidance recommending that they have more regard to the level of damages being awarded by juries.

-The subsequent case law has been decidedly mixed as to level of award but an upward trend can be discerned.
+The subsequent case law has been decidedly mixed as to the level of award but an upward trend can be discerned.
 As the subsequent Anderson case showed, the guidance of the Lord President did not preclude juries from making high awards and the judicial guidelines also allowed judges to make higher awards.
-The general trend towards higher awards continued post Anderson until Manson in 2017.
-In that case a 79 year old widow received £75,000.
+The general trend towards higher awards continued post-Anderson until Manson in 2017.
+In that case, a 79-year-old widow received £75,000.
 This was awarded by a judge rather than a jury and was significantly less than in previous cases.